Canon 750D vs Sony A6000

 |Sony NEX-3« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony NEX-3|

 It is notable that the 750D has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 750D and the A6000 have been discontinued, but can regularly be found used on eBay.
 The A6000 was replaced by the Sony A6300, while the 750D was followed by the Canon 800D.

 Review summary: Canon 750D vs Sony A6000

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 750D and the Sony A6000?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 750D or the Sony A6000 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).